ChrisWin123/python-script-file/README.md

 # python-script-file
-A personalized code for a program for a system to guess your number
+A simple Python program where you try to guess a randomly selected number between 1 and 100.

 How It Works:-
 The system randomly selects a number between 1 and 100.